 When Margaret Stoughton Abell joined the Forest Service in 1930, she earned the distinction of the first women forester.
 She worked on nearly every project conducted at the Appalachian Forest Experiment Station and paved the way for future female foresters and scientists.

 While Rachel Carson worked for the U.S. Fish and Wildlife Service in 1943, it wasn’t until she resigned in 1952 to pursue writing that she rocked the conservation world.
 Her bestselling book Silent Spring is widely credited with bringing the environmental movement into the mainstream.

 In the 1970s, Wangari Maathai changed the world.
 The first woman in East and Central Africa to earn a doctorate degree, Maathai established a grassroots organization, the Green Belt Movement, to reforest land and empower women.

 Green Party Presidential candidate, Minister of the Environment, United Nations’ Champions of the Earth, and the first rubber tapper ever elected to the federal senate – Brazilian Marina Silva has accomplished quite a lot.
 A native Amazonian, she remains one of the fiercest activists for environmental protection of the rainforest.

-We’re not only happy to highlight the crucial work our arborists are doing, but also excited to recognize and learn about the historical contributions of women in the field.
+This month, we’re excited to recognize and learn about the historical contributions of women in the field.
 Happy Women’s History Month!